Trento: Economy

 Valued pink and white porphyry are still excavated from some surrounding areas (Pila).
 This stone can be seen in many of Trento's buildings, both new and old.

 The city has two long-running annual sporting events: the Giro al Sas (a 10 km professional road running competition) was first held in the city in 1907 and continues to the present, while the Giro del Trentino is an annual road cycling race which the city has hosted every year since 1963.

 Economy Festival of Trento

-The Economy Festival (Festival dell’Economia di Trento) was brought into being in 2006 in order to enable and facilitate discussions between economists and a broad public.
+The Festival dell’Economia di Trento (Economy Festival of Trento) was brought into being in 2006 in order to enable and facilitate discussions between economists and a broad public.
 The aim of this festival is to put economic terminology across to everyone.
-The Festival dell’Economia di Trento takes place every year at the end of May on the historic Palazzi of the old town in Trento.
+The festival takes place every year at the end of May on the historic Palazzi of the old town in Trento.
 Well known economists explain and interpret current economic issues, both from an economic-scientific as well as from a social and entrepreneurial viewpoint.
 In the course of recent years, numerous economic scholars and managers such as Sir Anthony Atkinson, Fan Gang, Zygmunt Bauman and the Nobel Prize winner Gary Becker took an active part.